Alfresco/docs-alfresco/identity-service/latest/config/index.md

 To run the Identity Service with Process Services:

-1. Deploy your Identity Service installation with the following additional command parameter defined:
+1. Deploy your Identity Service installation by adding the following command-line parameter:

     ```xml
     --spi-login-protocol-openid-connect-legacy-logout-redirect-uri=true
     ```

-2. Ensure you have set `keycloak.token-store=cookie` in the `activiti-identity-service.properties` file in Process Services.
+2. Ensure you've set `keycloak.token-store=cookie` in the `activiti-identity-service.properties` file in Process Services.

     See `keycloak.token-store` in the [Process Services properties]({% link process-services/latest/config/authenticate.md %}#properties) table for more details.